 Minimise risk factors

-Buildling a sound understanding of your disease is a pre-requisite for taking informed decisions regarding (un-)healthy behaviour.
-If you are based in the UK and need additional information about atrial fibrillation and stroke, also check out:
+Building a sound understanding of your disease is a pre-requisite for taking informed decisions regarding (un-)healthy behaviour.
+If you are based in the UK and need additional information about atrial fibrillation and stroke, come back for more soon!